What is included in the standard Exterior House Wash?

 Yes, if that is all you are doing.
-First we apply a mixture of three cleaning products including a salt based cleaning agent to kill mould and algae spores, a citrus cleaner to cut through diesel fumes and BBQ splatter then a neutral detergent to break down dirt and grime.
-After the three cleaning agents are applied we soft wash your home with a modified water blaster unit (our latest rig modified in our own factory cost upwards of $65,000 to build).
+First we apply a mixture of three cleaning products including a salt based cleaning product to kill mould and algae spores, a citrus cleaner to cut through diesel fumes and BBQ splatter then a neutral detergent to break down dirt and grime.
+After the three cleaning products are applied we soft wash your home with a modified Water Pressure Washer unit (each rig modified in our own factory can cost upwards of $70,000 to build).

 Will the cleaning products affect my plants, pets or me?

 No, not at the dilution ratio we use.
-The salt based cleaning agent we use is also put into our drinking water in the dams to reduce algae (we both drink it already).
+The salt based cleaning product we use is also put into our drinking water in the dams to reduce algae (you and I both drink it already).
 The product turns back to salt after about 8 hours in the sunlight.
 We promise to leave your plants in the same lovely condition we find them in.